ghaagh/Datatable.Dotnet/README.md

             .AddCustomColumn("Operations", null, "renderButtons", false, false, false)
             .Build();
 ```

-as you can see, I added a bunch of strings, a checkbox, an enum with custom dictionary and a button group to the input and then I call Build() to
-return a column List. with this the response part is done!
+**NOTE**

+1. after all columns are added, you still need to call Build() to get the list of columns.
+2. The column Builder is just returning a list of Columns, It is not connecting to any database yet.

 ## Setting

-There are a lot of possible customization .
+There are a lot of possible customizations.
 But for the first version.
 I thought these are enough.
 So I added these to my appsettings.config.

 ```